PLKGIT/node-sql-store/README.md

-# Node.js & MySQL Assignment: Amazon-Style Store
+# Amazon-Style Store
-Bootcamp Homework #10

 ## Overview
-This project creates an Amazon-like storefront and application using Node and MySQL.
-The app takes in orders from customers and depletes stock from the store's inventory.
-The app includes a component that allows a manager to manage inventory.
-It also a supervisor to track product sales across the store's departments and provide a summary of the highest-grossing store departments.
+This is an Amazon-like storefront and application using Node and MySQL.
+It takes in orders from customers and depletes stock from the store's inventory and includes a component that allows a manager to manage inventory.
+Finally, it has a component that allows Supervisors to track product sales across the store's departments and provide a summary of the highest-grossing store departments.

 ### Features
 1. bamazonCustomer.js